 Import/Export - Ability to import data from, or export to, a tab-delimited text file (one account per row: folder\subfolder\name, username, password, website/program, window title, notes) - to see an example of this format, just create a dummy account and export it, then examine the file.
 Also supports import from KeePass v2 xml-formatted export files.

-Export to Favorites - Also included is the ability to export website URLs to the Favorites menu in Internet Explorer (by keisha hudson).
+Export to Favorites - Also included is the ability to export website URLs to the Favorites menu in Internet Explorer.
 If you use another browser, you can just use that browser's capability to import bookmarks from Internet Explorer.

 Login Sequence - For each website/program, you can specify whether or not it should automatically log you in when launched (No/Fill/Auto/Custom).
 "Fill" remembers where you autotype username/password and will then fill these and log in automatically next time you launch the site (IE only).
 "Auto" will first wait for a window title match, then wait 1 sec, then do an autologin (Username TAB Password ENTER).
 "Custom" offers many login step types: